RayHightower/RayHightower.com/_posts/2023-11-08-forming-storming-norming-performing.markdown

 ### Why?

-Why will a team go these stages?
+Why will a team go through these stages?
 Because teams consist of humans.
 Let's explore this model further.

 <!--more-->